Ditto (song)

-"Ditto" is a song recorded by South Korean girl group NewJeans.
-It was released as the first single from their first single album OMG on December 19, 2022.
-The song was written by group member Minji, Ylva Dimberg, the Black Skirts, Oohyo, and producer 250.
+"Ditto" is a song by the South Korean girl group NewJeans, released on December 19, 2022, by ADOR, a label of Hybe Corporation.
+The producer 250 composed "Ditto" with Ylva Dimberg, who wrote the lyrics with The Black Skirts, Oohyo, and NewJeans member Minji.
+With a sound rooted in Baltimore club, the track incorporates a balladic electronic and dance production with influences of house, breakbeat, and UK garage.
+The lyrics are about reminiscing about a platonic love.

-"Ditto" was a huge commercial success in South Korea—it peaked at number one on the Circle Digital Chart for eleven non-consecutive weeks, becoming the song with the most weeks at number-one in the chart's history alongside BTS's "Dynamite" (2020).
-Internationally, "Ditto" topped the charts in Singapore, Taiwan, Vietnam and Indonesia and peaked within the top 10 on the Billboard Global 200 chart.
+"Ditto" topped South Korea's Circle Digital Chart for a record-breaking 13 weeks.
+It peaked at number eight on the Billboard Global 200; topped the charts in Indonesia, Singapore, Taiwan, and Vietnam; and reached the top 10 in Japan, Hong Kong, Malaysia, and the Philippines.
+Music critics praised the wintry, minimalist, and nostalgia-inducing production and deemed it a refreshing alternative to the maximalist sound that had saturated the K-pop market.
+The song ranked 19th on Rolling Stone's 2023 list of the 100 Greatest Songs in the History of Korean Pop Music, being the most recent entry.

+The accompanying music video was shot in Daegu, South Korea, and depicts the group members as high-school students recording their daily lives using a camcorder.
+In 2023, it won Song of the Year at the annual Asia Artist Awards, Korean Music Awards, MAMA Awards, and Melon Music Awards.
+Later that year, both the Korea Music Content Association and the Recording Industry Association of Japan certified "Ditto" platinum for surpassing 100 million streams in respective countries.

 Background and release

 South Korean girl group NewJeans released their first eponymous extended play (EP) in August 2022 to commercial success and critical acclaim.
 The EP topped South Korea's Circle Music Chart, selling 311,200 copies in its first week.

 On November 10, 2022, ADOR announced through NewJeans' social medias that the group would release their first single album, OMG, on January 2, 2023.
 CEO and executive producer Min Hee-jin stated that the release would be preceded by an unnamed single "prepared for [the group's] first winter with Bunnies (NewJeans' official fanbase)" and set to be released on December 19.
 The song's title, "Ditto", was announced on December 12 through three moving posters: one featured lyrics from the song, while the other two showed two rabbits, one red and the other white, running.
-The following day, Min stated that the project would feature artists Oohyo and the Black Skirts, who had written part of "Ditto"'s lyrics, and advertising director Shin Woo-seok, who had directed its two-part music video.
+The following day, Min stated that the project would feature artists Oohyo and The Black Skirts, who had written part of "Ditto"'s lyrics, and advertising director Shin Woo-seok, who had directed its two-part music video.
 "Ditto" was released on December 19 alongside its music video.